 Managed Investment Fund Listed Investment Company Exchange Traded Fund Listed on ASX No, unlisted.
 Yes.
 Yes.
 Minimum Investment Varies, but usually \$10,000 or more.
 Set by broker.
 Can be \$500 or less.
 Set by broker.
 Can be \$500 or less.
 Eligibility Retail funds with a PDS are available to everybody.
 Wholesale funds are restricted to certain types of investors.
 Anyone with a broker account.
 Anyone with a broker account.
 Pricing Usually priced based on the value of their underlying assets (NTA or NAV) +/- buy/sell spread.
 Set by market forces.
 Can vary substantially from value of underlying investments.
 NAV +/- a margin, facilitated by market maker.
 Legal Entity Trust.
 Normally a company, but can also be a Trust (e.g. REIT's).
 Trust.
 What does an investor own Investors own units in the trust.
 Investors own shares in the company.
 Investors own units in the trust.
-How bought and sold?
-The trust issues units to investors who wish to go into the trust and redeems (buys back) units from investors who wish to exit.
+Buying and Selling The trust issues units to investors who wish to go into the trust and redeems (buys back) units from investors who wish to exit.
 Investors buy existing shares from another investor on ASX.
 The LIC can also issue new units or buy-back units from time to time.
 Investors buy existing shares from another investor (or the market maker) on ASX.
 Liquidity Liquidity varies.
 May be priced daily, weekly, monthly or less often depending on the size of the fund and the type of assets they hold.
 Traded on ASX between 10am and 4pm most business days.
 Smaller LIC's can be less liquid, with lower trading volumes.
 Fully liquid.
-Employ a "market- maker" who is required to ensure trading price .
+Employ a "market-maker" who is required to ensure trading price .
 Minimum size of investment entity Unrestricted.
 ASX sets the minimum size and number of holders for new LIC's.
 ASX sets the minimum size and number of holders for new ETF's.
 Management Can be internal or external, but normally external.
 Can be internal or external, but normally external unless very large.
 External.
-Investors Income Pay distributions.
-Can be taxable, tax deferred or tax free.
-Can include some franking and other tax credits .
-Pay dividends which are usually taxable to the investor and may have franking credits attached.
-These credits can be claimed by the investor in their tax return.
-Pay distributions.
-Can be taxable, tax deferred or tax free.
-Can include some franking and other tax credits.